Mississippi mayor withholds library funds over LGBTQ books

 In a statement to news outlets, McGee didn't expressly confirm that he wasn't providing the funding over LGBTQ literature but said he believes some of the books are "inappropriate for children."

-“There is a minimum, sexual connotations are not appropriate for children when they enter the library,” the mayor said.
+"There is a minimum, sexual connotations are not appropriate for children when they enter the library," said McGee, a Republican who has been mayor of the Jackson suburb since 1989.

 The Ridgeland Board of Aldermen approved the city budget in the fall, and Alderman Ken Heard told WAPT that the mayor doesn't have the authority to unilaterally deny funds to the library.